dsaprajoth/entain_task_prajoth/README.md

   - `AssetConstants.swift`: Asset name references
   - `AccessibilityConstants.swift`: Accessibility identifiers and labels
   - `ColorConstants.swift`: Color name references from the asset catalog.
-* `Assets/`: This folder consists of string catalog, assets catalog file which hosts all icons, images and colors.
-It also has a <strong>mock.json</strong> file which is used in tests.
+* `Assets/`:
+  - `Localizable.xcstrings`: File containing localizable strings.
+Makes it very easy to add new languages.
+  - `Assets.xcassets`: Contains icons, images and color catalogs.
+  - `mock.json`: Mock response for testing purposes

 # Tests Folder Structure
 * "Utils": Contains an utility class for tests for functions like fetching a mock json response for tests.